 “Catriona was just telling us not to overexert ourselves,” Gwen said, her tone light but pointed.

-“How considerate,” Estelle chirped, her star-bright eyes scanning Catriona with a practiced, elegant boredom.
-“As if any of us know how to do anything at half-measure.
-It would be socially ruinous.”
+Estelle’s star-bright eyes scanned Catriona with a practised, elegant boredom.
+“As if any of us know how to do anything at half-measure,” she said.
+“Laziness is socially ruinous.”

-Charlotte adjusted the cuff of her dark sleeve.
+Charlotte adjusted the cuff of her dark, sheer sleeve.
 “Power is only taxing if you don’t know where to lean, Catriona.
 Gwen knows exactly where the leverage is.”

-Together, the five of them moved toward the oldest limb of the castle, hidden in a disguised spire far from the reach of the tram lines and the hum of normie technology.
+Together, the five of them moved toward the oldest limb of the castle’s North Wing, hidden in a disguised spire far from the reach of the tram lines and the hum of normie technology.
 They reached the gilded frame containing the portrait of a sleeping dragon, its golden scales shimmering with an oil-slick lustre.

 The stone wall groaned open, revealing the Aurelian Circle’s Sanctuary—the clubhouse of the Ink-governed student union.
 It was a dark academia fever dream: a cathedral of lost knowledge.
-Two-story bookshelves were accessed by brass rolling ladders, and the air was thick with the scent of beeswax, expensive pipe tobacco, and the intoxicating musk of vellum that hadn’t been opened in centuries.
+Two-story bookshelves were accessed by brass rolling ladders, and the air was thick with the scent of beeswax, a blend of expensive liquors and herbal teas, and the intoxicating musk of pages that hadn’t been opened in decades.
 These restricted grimoires were texts the Vapours would never see—spells too heavy for thin blood to carry.

-Floating candles cast long, dancing shadows over glass display cases holding grisly, beautiful relics: a preserved basilisk eye, a shard of the original cairn, and scrolls that wept black ink when the moon was high.
+Floating candles cast long, dancing shadows over glass display cases holding grisly, beautiful relics: a preserved basilisk eye, a shard of the Prime Cairn, and scrolls that wept black ink when the moon was high.
 This was the sanctuary of those who didn’t just study magic, but worshipped its history and its weight.

 The room was packed with the elite of the elite.
-Gwen recognized every face—the scions of families her father traded with, and her mother invited to social events; these children belonged to the greatest bloodlines the magical world had ever known.
-This was her world.
+Gwen recognized every face—the scions of families her father traded with, and her mother invited to social events; these children belonged to the greatest bloodlines the magical world had ever known—or at least the Western world.

-“Networking,” Sloan whispered, her eyes already scanning for influencers.
+“Networking,” Sloan whispered to Gwen, her eyes already scanning for influencers.
 “Go for the jugular.”

 Gwen moved through the crowd with the grace of a predator.
 She didn’t boast; she performed.
 Whenever Gwen made a point, or Sloan drew attention to an achievement, Charlotte was there to provide a pragmatic footnote on its importance, and Estelle provided the social validation, her golden presence drawing eyes like moths to a flame.
 They were allies fighting for the same social climb; they curated the space, ensuring that every word Gwen spoke about her bid for Community Service Chair and Sloan’s pitch for Social Events Chair felt like inevitabilities.

 “The O’Dorchaidhe line has always prioritized early training,” Gwen said.
 “I’ve already mastered the third-tier of minor curse-breaking.
-I intend to bring that same… determination to the Community Service Chair.
-We need a hand that understands the foundations to protect our walls.”
+I intend to bring that same determination as Community Service Chair.”

 “Gwen’s mastery is precisely why my father—who’s on the Board, as you know—suggested her for the role,” Charlotte added smoothly, her dark eyes locking onto a wavering voter.
 “Stability is a luxury we can’t afford to lose.”